Features

 negate: true

-# Add the defined actions to the Action bar in the appropriate sections.
+# Add the defined actions to the action bar.

 actionbar: